Mueem-Nahid/mlops-basics/MLOPS_PREREQUISITES_GUIDE.md

-# MLOps with Cloud Season 2 - Prerequisites Guide
+# MLOps with Cloud - Prerequisites Guide

 A comprehensive step-by-step guide with code examples to prepare for the MLOps course.